 3. Embrace Natural Materials

 Reinforce the indoor-outdoor connection by incorporating natural materials like foliage, stone, wood or greenery into your home’s wall treatments or free-standing decor pieces.
-Create a centrepiece with moss or pine cones, build a wooden fireplace mantel or opt for stone flooring.
+Create a centerpiece with moss or pine cones, build a wooden fireplace mantel or opt for stone flooring.

 Get a Digital Copy of Our Everyday Beautiful Magazine